-Like all Federal budgets, the FY 2013 budget was supposed to fund the U.S. government for that fiscal year (October 1 2012 - September 30 2013).
+Like all Federal budgets, the President's FY 2013 budget was supposed to guide U.S. government spending for that fiscal year (October 1 2012 - September 30 2013).
 Instead, tea party Republicans resisted the normal budget process, so it was never approved.
 Here's what happened instead.

 January 24, 2012 - President Obama outlined his budget priorities in the 2012 State of the Union Address.
 The theme was to reduce income inequality by extending the 2010 tax cuts to everyone except those making $250,000 a year or more.

 February 13, 2012 - President Obama submitted his budget to Congress.

 March 20, 2012 - House Budget Committee Chairman Paul Ryan submitted the House budget proposal, Path to Prosperity.
 It suggested repealing Obamacare, privatizing Medicare and change Medicaid to state block grants.
 This was a no-go for the Senate.

 September 22, 2012 - Congress passed a continuing resolution that funded the government from October 1, 2012 to March 2013 at a level just slightly higher than the FY 2012 budget.

 March 2013 - Congress passed another continuing resolution to fund government operations through the end of that fiscal year (September 30, 2013).

 September 30, 2013.
 Tea party Republicans refused to pass another resolution unless Obamacare was defunded.
 The government shut down for 16 days.

 The Budget Control Act of 2011 also impacted FY 2013 spending.
 Congress passed this Act to end the 2011 debt ceiling crisis.
 It used sequestration to cut Federal spending by $1.2 trillion over 10 years.
 It cut $85 billion from the FY 2013 year as follows: